 Impediments to a Foreclosure Sale

-This is also appropriate where the bank is acting in bad faith or the homeowner has a good defense against the bank.
+This is also appropriate where the bank acts in bad faith or the homeowner has a good defense against them.
 During such instances, the homeowner should seriously consider obtaining a knowledgeable foreclosure attorney to defend the foreclosure.

 Experienced Mortgage Foreclosure Defense